Explore Minneapolis Craft Beer By Bike or on Foot

 Try the Citrus Pale Ale or Leonard Day West Coast IPA.

-Route 5: Best Minneapolis Breweries in Prospect Park and Beyond
+Route 5: Best Minneapolis Breweries in Prospect Park and Beyond (in purple)

 These breweries are located beyond the West Bank campus of the University of Minnesota, on the way to St. Paul.
 Bicycling is an option, using the University of Minnesota transitway.
 These destinations aren’t the most walkable, so use the Light Rail system as an easy alternative.